 - The House operates a zero-flight policy for transporting its wines.

-- Perrier-Jouët bottles are 100% recycled, forever.
-Its green glass bottles contain 85% recycled glass.
+- Perrier-Jouët bottles are recyclable, with its green glass bottles containing 85% recycled glass.